Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Amazon S3 has the following structure: S3://BUCKET/FOLDERNAME/FILENAME.zip Which S3 best practice would optimize performance with thousands of PUT request each second to a single bucket?

-- [ ] Prefix folder names with user id; for example, s3://BUCKET/2013-FOLDERNAME/FILENAM.
-- [x] zip.
-- [ ] Prefix file names with timestamps; for example, s3://BUCKET/FOLDERNAME/2013-26-05-15-00­00-FILENAM.
-- [ ] zipPrefix file names with random hex hashes; for example, s3://BUCKET/FOLDERNAME/23a6­FILENAMF . zipG .
-Prefix folder names with random hex hashes; for example, s3://BUCKET/23a6-FOLDERNAME/FILENAMH . zip.
-- [ ] Prefix file names with random hex hashes; for example, s3://BUCKET/FOLDERNAME/23a6­FILENAMF . zipG .
-Prefix folder names with random hex hashes; for example, s3://BUCKET/23a6-FOLDERNAME/FILENAMH . zip.
-- [ ] F . zipG .
-Prefix folder names with random hex hashes; for example, s3://BUCKET/23a6-FOLDERNAME/FILENAMH . zip.
-- [ ] G .
-Prefix folder names with random hex hashes; for example, s3://BUCKET/23a6-FOLDERNAME/FILENAMH . zip.
-- [ ] H . zip"
-"
 ### An application has hundreds of users.
 Each user may use multiple devices to access the application.
 The Developer wants to assign unique identifiers to these users regardless of the device they use.
 Which of the following methods should be used to obtain unique identifiers?

 - [ ] Create a user table in Amazon DynamoDB as key-value pairs of users and their devices.
 Use these keys as unique identifiers.